nazmir/spacemacs-windsurf/README.md

 # Spacemacs colors for Windsurf (Dark & Light)

-All credit where it is due, the real work was done by the wonderfull people of [spacemacs](http://spacemacs.org)
+All credit where it is due, the real work was done by the wonderfull people of [spacemacs](http://spacemacs.org) and [cometeer](https://github.com/cometeer).
+I just packaged and published it to windsurf and open vsx.

 Themes both include workbench and terminal styling.